 2. Time is Fleeting on Mother’s Day

 Things move so fast in this world, we mothers need to remember to slow down and enjoy sometimes!
 Starting this blog has gotten me distracted from my kiddos.
-I have been feeling guilty about not giving them the same amount of attention and maybe relying on the screen time more than I would like.
+I have been feeling guilty about not giving them the same amount of attention and maybe relying on screen time more than I would like.

 I went to have a visit with someone who has been in my tribe since my birth – one of my many amazing Aunties!

 We were talking about one thing or another, and she mentioned how her mother was the best at making everything a game.
 She told me of how they always had a dress-up fashion show complete with cookies and tea in the bedroom.
 This was her mother’s way of changing over the kid’s wardrobe for each season.
-Making the pain-in-the-butt tasks, having to see what still fits, and enticing the kids to change clothing styles from warm to cool layers, a fun, and playful experience!
+Making the pain-in-the-butt tasks, having to see what still fits, and enticing the kids to change clothing styles from warm to cool layers, is a fun, and playful experience!